gdayton/gdayton.github.io/_posts/2017-08-01-working-out-life-tradeoff.md

 Glenn Dayton &middot; August 1, 2017

-I spend on average over 3 hours per day ... **just exercising**.
+Lately I've spend on average over 3 hours per day ... *just exercising*.
 This includes getting dressed, taking a shower, driving to and from the gym twice a day, and the actual exercise.

 3 hours per day for 60 years is roughly **7 straight years** of sweating, panting, showering, and feeling awful.
 However,